 Last year I made my first cheese ball for the blog, not my first ever cheese ball in life but the first cheese ball recipe on Take Two Tapas.

-I teamed up with Old El Paso to make a Mexican Cheese Ball with Spicy Tortilla Chips and it was, and still is, a hit for tailgating.
+I started out spicy with a Mexican Cheese Ball with Spicy Tortilla Chips and it was, and still is, a hit for tailgating.

 I recently started thinking of new cheese ball recipes as they are so great for entertaining.
 I highlighted a few of the great things about cheese balls when I posted my Wasabi Ginger Cheese Ball recipe recently.